Saurosphargidae: Phylogeny

 The following cladogram is simplified after Li et al. (2014) phylogenetic analysis, showing interrelationships of all known Saurosphargidae species, and the placement of the clade within Sauria.
 Saurosphargis was coded solely based on the holotype.
-The removal / inclusion of Ichthyopterygia was found to affect the topology the most - switching the positions of the Eusaurosphargis+Helveticosaurus and Thalattosauriformes clades, and altering the positions of several taxa within Eosauropterygia, which are not shown.
-The Saurosphargiformes are sometimes grouped together with Sauropterygia in a clade called Sauropterygomorpha.
+The removal/inclusion of Ichthyopterygia was found to affect the topology the most—switching the positions of the Eusaurosphargis + Helveticosaurus and Thalattosauriformes clades, and altering the positions of several taxa within Eosauropterygia, which are not shown.

-Wolniewicz et al. (2023) recovered saurosphargids nested within Sauropterygia, more closely related to eosauropterygians than to placodonts:
+Wolniewicz et al. (2023) recovered saurosphargids nested within Sauropterygia, more closely related to eosauropterygians than to placodonts.
+Pomolispondylus, initially grouped with saurosphargids and together comprising the Saurosphargiformes, was instead recovered in a position diverging after saurosphargids, closer to eosauropterygians: